Black Pepper (Hei Hu Jiao)

 The potassium in black pepper aids digestion and the outer layer of the peppercorns aids the break-down of fat cells.

 Black pepper was thought to protect against the ‘evil eye’ and wearing a peppercorn was said to free one of envious thoughts.
 Used in spells and charms, black pepper will banish negativity and provide protection.
 Burning black pepper before smudging your home with sage is a powerful combination.
-The black pepper will help remove negative energies and invigorate Qi prior to smudging with the soothing and cleansing properties of sage.
+Black pepper will help remove negative energies and Invigorate Qi while the sage will soothe and cleanse the environment and spirit.
 Black pepper is also used in voodoo and black magic.

 As an essential oil black pepper is used to provide comfort, support endurance and stamina, and increase flexibility.